 Provides graduate students with the knowledge and ability to teach in higher education.
 An overview of diverse instructional strategies, common issues in teaching and learning, short- and long-term planning, practical aspects of course design and management, as well as assessment and grading practices.
 Reviews historical perspectives on the research in teaching and learning.
 Three lecture hours a week for one semester.
+Health Education 398T and Prevention Science 398T may not both be counted.
 May be repeated for credit.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing.